-4. Exigent Circumstances
+a.
+Exigent Circumstances

 Various exigencies may retard or temporarily interrupt a faculty member's professional career.
 This means that certain periods during the probationary period should not count as "full-time service."
-These exigencies include leave required by ill health, by childbearing or unusual requirements for infant care, or by a serious illness or death of immediate family members.
+These exigencies include leave required by ill health, unusual requirements for infant care, or by a serious illness or death of immediate family members.
 Other special circumstances (e.g., accidental destruction of research material, important clinical or patient care responsibilities, and extra teaching assignments) may also retard the development of professional attainments directly related to a favorable tenure decision and thus justify exemptions for one or more periods.

 The faculty member and their/her/his department chair (for faculty members in departments) must at the earliest possible moment present to the Dean, or Provost (or Provost designee) for the School of Medicine Basic Science Departments, a request for such an exemption.
 The request should outline the amount of time to be exempted from the tenure track.
 In no case may the total exemptions under this provision exceed two calendar years, and no period exempted shall be less than one semester.
-Faculty members who give birth during the probationary period are entitled to an automatic one-semester extension of the probationary period, up to a maximum of two extensions.
-In order to avail herself of such an extension, a faculty member need only notify her department chair or Dean of her decision, within four months after the birth, on whether she wishes to take the extension.